Weasley-J/dtt-spring-boot-parent/README.md

 | IDE        | IDEA、Eclipse...                      |        |
 | Maven      | v3.6.5 or latest                      |        |

 ## Features of DTT

+### Good partner for RDB data migration

+You can easily complete the creation of the target database in the RDB database that `DTT` has been adapted to without modifying any source code, and can retain the remark information of each metadata of the old database.
+The whole process takes about 20 seconds.

+### Create tables with the type of `0-code` injection

+Which means DTT do nothing for your source code, you can specify `parserType = ParserType.JAVA_DOC` in `EnableDtt` annotation. you can also make ``parserType = ParserType.ANNOTATION` optional.

+### Export `SQL` for table's `DDL`  statement to local file

+`DTT` can Export `SQL` for table's `DDL`  statement to local file thorough yaml configuration optional that you can modify those DLL statements.

+### Preserve all meta comments for database tables

+### Specifies the character length of the metadata

+You can configure in you yaml files just like this:

 ## Database adaptation